 A: There certainly is an EraseEOL function, and you may map that function to any physical key you wish.
 The installation default mapping for this function is the ESC key.

 Q: Are any macro/script languages supported (e.g. VBScript, REXX, Perl, etc.)?

 A: There is a full macro language based on thinBasic (www.thinBasic.com).
 You can create normal Command line macros as well as Line command macros.
 As well, you can create keyboard macros of commonly used key sequences and assign them to a single key combination.

 There are also SET symbols, which are general string values you can define and then use in primary commands.
 SET symbols can be used to abbreviate complete commands, command operands, or anything in between.

 Q: Is there a limitation of the file size being edited?

 A: There is no arbitrary limit, but editing is limited by the resources available on your system.
-I have edited quite large files (over 50,000 lines) without problems.
-If you get into very large files (> 100,000 lines) you may run into some performance slowdowns.
+I have edited quite large files (over a million lines) without problems.
+If you get into very large files you may run into some performance slowdowns.